What to watch for when the Seahawks host the Saints in Week 3

-Can the Seahawks take advantage of the Drew Brees-less New Orleans Saints and really get to 3-0 for only the seventh time in franchise history?
+Can the Seahawks take advantage of the Drew Brees-less New Orleans Saints and get to 3-0 for only the seventh time in franchise history?

-And can they win what would be their 13th regular season game in their last 17 dating to the same weekend a year ago?
+And can they win what would be their 13th regular-season game in their last 17 dating to the same weekend a year ago?

 Here’s a look at the keys to getting it done.